marcociny/darkestroom/README.md

 # Darkest Room
-ASCII dungeon crawler game written in C++ with the use of the ncurses library.
+Darkest Room is an ASCII dungeon crawler game written in C++ with the use of the ncurses library.

 # Installation